 Raising Earth Consciousness

 This Earth Day 2016 feels like a particularly poignant moment in the relationship between humans and the Earth.
-Just as on Mother’s Day we take extra time to reflect on our debt of gratitude to Her who gave us life, we similarly take the opportunity on Earth Day to consider our connection with and appreciation for our Mother Earth.
+Just as on Mother’s Day we take extra time to reflect on our debt of gratitude to Her who gave us life, we similarly take the opportunity of raising Earth Consciousness on Earth Day to consider our connection with and appreciation for our Mother Earth.

 Earth Day began in 1970 as a reflection of the growing awareness of our responsibility to the planet and the web of life – including us – that it supports.
 At the time the influence of Eastern spiritual thought and the introduction of psychedelics inspired a more holistic view of our relationship with the natural world.
 The realization dawned that our industrialized civilization was having negative impacts on the biosphere and that environmental protection was a growing necessity.